VACO Central IRB and Local VA Facilities: Memorandum of Understanding (MOU)

 It is extremely important that any changes in the appointed VA Central IRB Local Site Liaisons made by the Medical Facility Directors be immediately reported to the VA Central IRB Administrator to ensure that important communications with the site from the VA Central IRB are sent to the appropriate local site appointees.
 Anyone having any questions concerning the role and responsibilities of the VA Central IRB should contact the VA Central IRB Administrator whose contact information is listed on the VA Central IRB Home Page.

 New RCOs should find out who is serving as the VA Central IRB Liaison for their specific site.
-The Liaison can assist the RCO in obtaining access to the VA Central IRB SharePoint site, which contains copies of the approved documents for studies overseen by the VA Central IRB.
 RCOs having questions concerning the operations of the VA Central IRB can contact the VA Central IRB Administrator whose contact information is listed on the VA Central IRB Home Page.
+The VA Central IRB will assist the RCOs with obtaining access to IRBNet which contains copies of the approved documents for studies overseen by the VA Central IRB.